-KIF1A-Associated Neurological Disorder or KAND is a severe and rare neurodegenerative disorder caused by one or more variations in the KIF1A gene.
+KIF1A-Associated Neurological Disorder or KAND is a severe and rare neurodegenerative disorder caused by one or more variants in the KIF1A gene.

-Donate today and help our dedicated researchers and clinicians continue their ground-breaking work into KIF1A, and help find the answers needed to change the future for children with KAND.
+Donate today and help our dedicated researchers and clinicians continue their ground-breaking work into KIF1A.
+Every donation gets us closer to changing the future for children with KAND.

-Donate today and help our dedicated researchers and clinicians continue their ground-breaking work into KIF1A, and help find the answers needed to change the future for children with KAND.
+Donate today and help our dedicated researchers and clinicians continue their ground-breaking work into KIF1A.
+Every donation gets us closer to changing the future for children with KAND.

 Donate today